Skip to content

 Ships, Boats from Taiwan represent an important segment of bilateral trade, with approximately $114B in total bilateral trade.

-Ships, Boats (HTS Chapter 89) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Ships, Boats (HTS Chapter 89) generally enter duty-free at the MFN level, with the base forced-labor tariff as the primary duty.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Taiwan.

 Key products in HTS Chapter 89 imported from Taiwan include Cargo ships, Tankers, Yachts, Fishing vessels, Sailboats, and Tugboats.